Why omnichannel marketing trumps multi-channel strategy (and how to get it right)

 Your customer segments will look different from another company’s, but here are a few examples and their corresponding experiences:

-• VIP customers → Early promo access
+• VIP customers → Early access to promotions or new product launches

 • SMS opt-ins → Location-specific event/pop-up announcements